ilmoi/rebuild-token-vesting/README.md

 In terms of quantity/readability of code - I thought borsh would win since deserializing in rust is 1 line vs writing out everything yourself (see `rs/src/instruction.rs`).
-But js ended up being a shitshow - see https://github.com/near/borsh-js/issues/21
+But js ended up being a shitshow - see `js/play.js` and https://github.com/near/borsh-js/issues/21

 For now manual de/serialization seems optimal, unless borsh-js gets better enum handling.